simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

 As it is the events which are persisted to Kafka, each event must be serializable.
-If you are using Json, then no extra code may be necessary, however for Avro, an idl and mapping code will be required.
+If you are using Json, then no extra code may be necessary, however for Avro, an IDL and mapping code will be required.

-For each event add an equivalent record to the avro idl.
+For each event add an equivalent record to the Avro IDL.
 For example:

 ```java
   record UserInserted {